HarshRaiCode/AI-COMMON-SENSE-AND-IT-S-FEATURE/README.md

-Built an AI COMMON SENSE AND IT'S FEATURE, in semester 4 kind of chatbot which can be used as text summarizer through speech recognition.
+Built an AI COMMON SENSE AND IT'S FEATURE,kind of chatbot which can be used as text summarizer through speech recognition.
 Also, it contains “Audio to Text” function, and some graphical representation by using python.